cheryl-xiang/LOL-Analysis-and-Prediction-Model/README.md

 ## Baseline Model

-For my baseline model, I used a Random Forest Classifier, with the following four features: `visionscore`, `wardsplaced`, `kills`, and `assists`.
+For my baseline model, I used a **Random Forest Classifier**, with the following four features: `visionscore`, `wardsplaced`, `kills`, and `assists`.
 Based on my exploration of the data set, I have noticed that support players tend to have higher values in the `visionscore`, `wardsplaced`, and `assists` columns compared to the four other positions in a League of Legends team.
 Conversely, they also tend to have a lower `kills` count compared to other positions.
 These patterns suggest that these columns would be good predictors of whether or not a player's position was support.
 All four of the selected feature are numerical.
 Match length times can vary greatly, which can lead to skewed distributions for each feature, so I used a StandardScaler Transformer to standardize the features.

 After fitting, this baseline model earned a precision score of `0.9322591252877342`.
 This high precision indicates that, out of all the instances the model predicted as "positive" (player is support), a very high proportion were actually correct.
 Given this, I believe the model is performing well, especially in terms of minimizing false positives.